Why you need to write a cover letter? Isn't CV enough?

 Please feel free to call or email me.
 I am confident that my energy combined with successful digital marketing experience will enable me to solve daily XYZ business challenges and create great additional value.

-My resume is included for your review.
+My CV is included for your review.
 I am confident that if you hire me as your Digital Marketing Manager, you will get the skills and energy you are seeking.
 Please feel free to call or email me.

 I believe this is a position where my digital marketing skills and my passion for this industry will benefit XYZ by solving daily marketing challenges.